 Phase I: Menstruation (Day 1 to Day 5)

 On the first day of your cycle, the tissue from the lining of the womb, the blood, and the unfertilised egg cell leave your body through your vagina.
-You’ve now got your period.
+You have your period.
 In a 28-day cycle, this phase lasts between one and five days.
 Don’t worry if your period is as short as 2 days or as long as 8 days.
 This is normal.

 Phase II: Follicular (Day 6-14)

 Just before you ovulate, your vaginal discharge may change to a texture and colour similar to a raw egg white.
 This discharge can be slippery and clear, which can help sperm travel to the egg.
-Like the menstruation phase, this phase can be as short as 7 days or as long as 19 days.
+Like the menstruation phase, the length of this phase varies: it can be as short as 7 days or as long as 19.